-Virginia Wesleyan College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the degrees of bachelor of arts and of bachelor of science.
+Virginia Wesleyan College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the degrees of bachelor of arts, bachelor of science, and bachelor of social work.
 Inquiries to the Commission on Colleges 1866 Southern Lane, Decatur, Georgia 30033-4097 or telephone 404.679.4500 should relate only to the accreditation status of Virginia Wesleyan and not to general admission information.

 So – what do you want to be?
 Virginia Wesleyan has 34 majors spread throughout the Humanities, Natural Science and Mathematics and Social Science divisions.
 Even if you don't know yet what you want to major in, we can help!
 Wesleyan offers an array of great programs to pick from.
 We've got everything from classics to chemistry and history to recreation and leisure studies.
 Don't see anything you like?
 You can even design your own major!

-» See Departments & Programs for more information
+» See Majors & Minors for more information